TheUser11/Shortcuts/announcements.md

 > - [Rouge Siri | The Beginning](https://routinehub.co/download/33427/) out now!
 Find out how Siri became so evil.
 > - iCuts 3.0 has been released on ShareShortcuts!
 > - CoolGuy Account Hub has been released on ShareShorcuts!
+> - CoolGuy Mail will release today at 12:00!